jarcher11/RockPaperScissors/RockPaperScissorsGame/README.md

  commands/perform actions, including choosing to exit the program.

 2. I Implement a log that records errors, invalid inputs, or other important events and writes them to a text file by using a streamwriter method.
+Currently the Logs.txt file is located in the bin in the project folder.

 3. I used a scoreboard like feature to have a visual representation of data-- mainly scores for each game one whether player, cpu, or draw.